Delicious, cheesy spaghetti squash casserole makes a wonderful side dish, and is filling enough to serve as a meatless main dish.

 Scroll down to the recipe card for the details.
 Once you have cooked spaghetti squash (which you can quickly make in the microwave), it’s as easy as can be.
 Simply mix the squash with eggs, sour cream, shredded cheese and spices, then bake until set.

-And you can use this basic recipe and add all kinds of yummy things to it!
+You can use this basic recipe and add all kinds of yummy things to it!
 Debbie, a reader of this blog, recently emailed me.
 She said, “I made your cheesy spaghetti squash casserole and it was delicious.
 I hate to get Allrecipes on you!
 But I added chicken, spinach, and mushrooms because I needed something really hearty to take to work.
 The base – your recipe – is excellent.
 I will use it again and again!”

 I love Debbie’s suggestions!
 And I can also see myself adding cooked ground beef to the mixture before baking it into a casserole.
 Like all casserole recipes, this spaghetti squash casserole is a flexible, forgiving recipe.
 So go ahead and experiment with your own additions.